Is qualitative research less rigorous? Debunking the myth in your PhD

 Should I be adding statistics just to make it look more legitimate?

-If you’ve had those thoughts, you’re not lacking confidence.
-You’re absorbing a long-standing academic narrative that quietly ranks methods in a hierarchy.
+If you’ve had those thoughts, that is not a sign you’re doing anything wrong.
+You’ve simply absorbed a long-standing (and incredibly annoying) academic narrative that tends to rank methods in a hierarchy.
+Let’s dismantle that today.

 Where the doubt actually comes from

 Most qualitative researchers don’t wake up thinking their method is inferior.
 The doubt creeps in later.
-Often in supervision meetings.
-In reviewer comments.
-In conversations where words like robust, objective and measurable get used as if they only belong to one methodological camp.
+Often in supervision meetings, reviewer comments, and conversations where words like robust, objective and measurable get used as if they only belong to one methodological camp.

 The underlying message sounds something like this: numbers equal science, and science equals rigour.